Biases in prime factorizations and Liouville functions for arithmetic progressions: Parity of prime factors

 \subsection{A Chebyshev-type bias}

 We show a result using the properties developed above, which can be interpreted as: the number of prime factors of the form $4k+1$ and $4k+3$ \emph{both} tend to appear an even number of times, but the former having a much stronger bias.
-We first require the following formula.
+We first prove the following closed formula.

 \begin{lem} Define the characteristic function \be c(x,k)=